Living with Wildlife

 Protecting Wildlife

-It's human nature to want to help wildlife, but it's important to remember wildlife aren't humans or pets.
-Handling or feeding wildlife can cause unintended danger.
+It's human nature to want to help or take care of wildlife — but wildlife aren't people or pets.
+Handling, feeding or taking in wildlife can be dangerous and cause unintended harm.

 Crossing Paths with Wildlife